Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 * Run as many steam accounts/Foxhole games on the same PC at once as you like.
 * Easily switch between windows and organize them anyway youd like.
 * Control your entire multiboxing setup with just a few batch files.
-* Use an autoclicker that allows you to tab out for all accounts - inluding spam click at the chosen location.
-Includes moving, clicking, etc.
+* Use an autoclicker that allows you to tab out for all accounts - inluding spam click at the chosen location, moving, building, or whatever else you want.

 ## Requirements
 * [OpenMultiBoxing](https://openmultiboxing.org/) - for organizing the game windows and switching between them.
 Also renames the windows, required for the autoclickers to work.
 * [SandBoxie-Plus](https://sandboxie-plus.com/) - for running multiple steam accounts/Foxhole games on the same PC.
 * [AutoHotKey](https://www.autohotkey.com/) - for the autoclickers to work.
-Either version should work.
+Use v1.

 -----
 > [!WARNING]
 > Use a seperate password for your steam alt accounts!
-This guide requires you to disable steam guard and type your steam password into the properties part of a shortcut file, to allow for instant login from a batch file for your alts.
+This guide requires you to disable steam guard and type your steam password into the properties part of a shortcut file for your _alt accounts_, to allow for instant login from a batch file.
+If you don't,
+> you will have to constantly do email checks or even 2FA.